Cleaning GuidesHow to Clean a Self-Cleaning Oven

 How to Remove the Smell of an Oven Cleaner

 Potent chemicals in oven cleaners work wonders removing grease, baked-on food residue and spills that happen in the oven.
-But they also leave a strong, unpleasant smell after you’re done with the cleaning.
+But they also leave a strong, unpleasant smell that can linger long after you’re done with the cleaning.

-This odour can get into your food when you heat the oven and ruin the delicious taste of your food.
+This odour can get into your food when you heat the oven and ruin its delicious taste.
 And nobody wants that.

 You can easily deal with the bad smell following these simple techniques.

-Wipe the oven with vanilla to make your kitchen smell as freshly-baked cookies.
+Wipe the oven with vanilla to make your kitchen smell like freshly baked cookies.
 The strong vanilla smell can mask the bad odours in the oven.

 Fill a bowl with warm water and add a teaspoon of vanilla extract or 10 drops of vanilla essential oils.
 Stir the mixture and dip a microfibre cloth in it.
 Use the damp cloth to wipe down the interior of the oven, including racks, trays, door, bottom and roof.
 Dip the cloth often in the mixture to spread the vanilla smell evenly in the oven.
 You can wipe the oven more than once until you have mixture left.